Here is a list of important Tibetan Buddhist holidays in 2024 plus other major dates in the Tibetan calendar.

 March 10 and March 12: Tibetan Uprising Day

-June 17 2019: Saga Dawa Düchen
+May 23, 2024: Saga Dawa Düchen

-The most important month in the Tibetan lunar calendar is Saga Dawa, the 4th month which runs from June 4th to July 2nd 2019.
-The 15th day of this lunar month, the full moon day, is called Saga Dawa Düchen.
-Düchen means “great occasion” and this day is the single most holy day of the year for Tibetan Buddhists.
-In 2019, Saga Dawa Düchen falls on June 17th.
-Saga Dawa Düchen commemorates the birth, enlightenment, and parinirvana of Buddha Shakyamuni.
-In other Buddhist traditions this occasion is known as Vesak or is sometimes called Buddha Day.
+The most important month in the Tibetan calendar is Saga Dawa, the 4th lunar month which runs this year from May 9 to June 6th 2024.
+The 15th day of the 4th lunar month, the full moon day, is called Saga Dawa Düchen.
+Düchen means “great occasion” and this day is the holiest day of the year for Tibetan Buddhists.
+In 2024, Saga Dawa Düchen is on May 23rd.

 July 6: His Holiness the Dalai Lama’s Birthday

-Around the world, His Holiness the Dalai Lama’s birthday on July 6th will be celebrated with happiness and prayers for his good health and long life.
-This year His Holiness the Dalai Lama turns 84.
-The nuns will pray and make special offerings of tsok, khataks (prayer scarves), and sangsol (incense offering) to His Holiness.
 It’s a day of celebration with special food, such as Tibetan momos, the steamed savory dumplings that are much loved by Tibetans around the world and that are often made on Tibetan Buddhist holidays.
+Here is a recipe for vegetarian momos so you can celebrate at home.

-August 4 2019: Buddha’s First Teaching
+July 9, 2024: Buddha’s First Teaching

 On this day, over 2,500 years ago, the Buddha gave the teaching of the Four Noble Truths in Sarnath, shortly after attaining enlightenment in Bodhgaya.
 This event is known as the “turning of the wheel of dharma”.
-In Theravada traditions, this event is remembered on Dhamma Day, also known as Asalha Puja, and is generally marked on the full moon of the eighth lunar month.
+In Theravada traditions, this event is remembered on Dhamma Day also known as Asalha Puja and is generally marked on the full moon of the eighth lunar month.
 To celebrate Chokhor Düchen, Tibetan Buddhists make pilgrimages to holy places, offer incense, and hang prayer flags.

-November 19 2019: Buddha’s Descent from Heaven
+November 22, 2024: Buddha’s Descent from Heaven

-Lhabab Düchen occurs on the 22nd day of the ninth lunar month, according to Tibetan calendar.
+Lhabab Düchen occurs on the 22nd day of the ninth lunar month, according to the Tibetan calendar.
 On this day, the karmic effects of our actions are multiplied millions of times.
-In the Tibetan Buddhist tradition, people engage in virtuous activities and prayer to gain merit and to mark this special occasion.
+In the Tibetan Buddhist tradition, people engage in virtuous activities and pray to gain merit and to mark this special occasion.

-February 24 2020: Losar (Tibetan New Year)
+February 28, 2025: Losar (Tibetan New Year)

-Losar in 2020 falls on February 24th, 2020 and is the Year of the Iron Mouse 2147 in the Tibetan calendar.
+Losar in 2025 falls on February 28th and is the start of the Year of the Wood Snake, 2152 according to the Tibetan calendar.